Kolossi/kolossi.github.io/_posts/2019/2019-07-19 bash-prompt-setup.md

 title: Bash prompt setup
 #subtitle: more than the title
 #excerpt: This is what the page is really about
-categories: [bash, linux, wsl ubuntu, git, kubernetes]
+tags: [bash, linux, wsl ubuntu, git, kubernetes]
 ---
 To get git information AND k8s cluster info AND history number in bash prompt, added the following method to .bashrc...